 Consideration should be given for the archive of both paper and electronic data (such as databases).
-The EC Guidance; Guideline on GCP compliance in relation to trial master file (paper and/or electronic) for content, management, archiving, audit and inspection of clinical trials (2017) should be considered when developing systems for archive.
+EMA Guideline on the content, management and archiving of the clinical trial master file (paper and/or electronic)’ (December 2018) should be considered when developing systems for archive.
 This document includes guidance relating to the media used for storage of documents (including requirements when original records are transferred to electronic media for the purpose of archive).

 Scanning & destruction of original Patient Medical Records